-New or reconstructed shoulders shall be designed to match the traffic data of the adjacent traffic lane when any of the following conditions apply:
+New or reconstructed shoulders shall be designed to match the TI of the adjacent traffic lane when any of the following conditions apply:

 - The shoulder width is less than 5 feet. - The median width is 14 feet or less.
-See Index 305.5 for further paved median guidance. - On roads with less than two lanes in the direction of travel where there is a sustained (greater than 1 mile in length) grade of over 4 percent without a truck climbing lane. - The shoulders are adjacent to exclusive truck or bus only lanes, or weigh station ramps.
+See Index 305.5 for further paved median guidance. - On roads with less than two lanes in the direction of travel and there is a sustained (greater than 1 mile in length) grade of over 4 percent without a truck climbing lane.

+• The shoulders are adjacent to exclusive truck or bus only lanes, or weigh station ramps.
 This standard does not apply to mixed use (automobile plus bus) lanes, including high-occupancy vehicle (HOV) and toll (HOT) lanes.

-The shoulder may also be engineered to match the design traffic of the adjacent traffic lane provided that:
+The shoulder may also be engineered to match the TI of the adjacent traffic lane provided that:

-- There is an identified plan (such as Regional Transportation Plan, Metropolitan Transportation Plan, Interregional Improvement Plan) to convert a shoulder into a traffic lane within the next 20 years. - The shoulder width and cross slope are designed to meet the geometric standards of a traveled lane following the following the guidance in Topic 301 and 302. - Agreement is obtained by the Program Fund Manager or Agency funding the project.
+- There is an identified plan (such as Regional Transportation Plan, Metropolitan Transportation Plan, Interregional Improvement Plan) to convert a shoulder into a traffic lane within the next 20 years. - The shoulder is designed following the lane width and cross slope guidance in Topic 301. - Agreement is obtained by the Program Fund Manager or Agency funding the project.

-When the above conditions apply and the shoulder and lane will both be constructed as part of the same project, the shoulder pavement structure and its drainage should match the adjacent traffic lane for ease of construction.
-For asphalt pavements, the thickness of the shoulder surface course layer may be tapered from the lane surface course thickness to the shoulder pavement edge thickness of no less than 0.35 foot to address different cross slope conditions (see Figure 613.4A).
+When the above conditions apply and the shoulder and lane will both be constructed as part of the same project, the shoulder pavement structure should match the adjacent traffic lane for ease of construction.
+For asphalt pavements, the thickness of the shoulder surface course layer may be tapered from the lane surface course thickness to the shoulder pavement edge thickness of no less the 0.35 foot to address different cross slope conditions (see Figure 613.5A).